 - a.
-Staff shall apply the scoring criteria to applications for new funding commitments. - Staff shall submit the collected information about each application and the scores for each application to the CORPO Funds Selection Committee for review and comment. - c.
-The CORPO Funds Selection Committee shall select applications to recommend for new DRAFT September 2021 8 Policies for Managing CORPO-Dedicated Funds funding commitments.
+Staff shall apply the scoring criteria to applications for new funding commitments. - b.
+Staff shall submit the collected information about each application and the scores for each application to the CORPO Funds Selection Committee for review and comment. - c.
+The CORPO Funds Selection Committee shall select applications to recommend for new Policies for Managing CORPO-Dedicated Funds November 2021 funding commitments.